jobinjohnym84/Ether_EXP/README.md

 1. If your application requires a shared database with multiple writing parties
 2. If the writing parties trust each other
 3. If you dont want to involve a third party to store or verify your data or transactions.

+# My experience with different Framework and Tools (unfortunately most of them failed when metamask is not avilable)

+Below tools requires nodejs, which can be downloaded from https://nodejs.org/en/ Once nodejs is installed use below commands via npm install

+1. TestRPC   -- > npm install -g ethereumjs-testrpc
+2. Ganache-cli  -- > npm install -g ganache-cli
+3. Truffle  -- > npm install -g truffle

+I have tried all the above options, but cannot make the Signed Trasanction.
+So I went ahead with a different approach of having a NodeJS REST Webservice.

+# Steps to do a signed Transaction without Metamask

+1. Install NodeJS
+2. Create a directory and copy the contents inside the Node folder
+3. Navigate to that directory via command prompt and install below packages
+4. Install web3js version 0.20.0 -- > This is very important, since web3js 1.0 is having a lot of issues.-- > npm install
+5. Install ethereumjs-tx -- > npm install ethereumjs-tx
+6. Install express  -- > npm install express
+7. Open the api.js file using Visual Studio Code and make sure you have the right values for below fields.
+      1. Ropsten- Infura link address.
+      2. Contract Address- This is the published smart contract address.
+      3. ABI - This is the ABI after the remix publish mechanism
+      4. Account -
+      5. Private Key -
+8. start the webservice by running node api.js.
+This will start a webserver with port 3000.
+9. Create a Virtual directory in IIS and copy the html, css files.
+10. Open the Ether_UI.html file and make sure you have right configurations.
+      1. Ropsten- Infura link address
+      2. Smart contract address
+      3. ABI
+      4. Correct REST API url as per step 8
+      5. Correct TraceLink.
+This is a fancy item which will show all the transactions.
+Thanks to https://ropsten.etherscan.io
+11. Start the IIS, and navigate to the Ether_UI.html
+12. When you are doing a signed transaction, you can see the transaction ID in the node JS console.
+Copy that and do a search in             https://ropsten.etherscan.io, you can find the transaction proress.
+You will get the From address from this page, so that you can       update the above 10.5 link.

 # On going work****